nevin-164/BloodBankApp/README.md

 -- IMPORTANT: Add your first admin user
 INSERT INTO users (name, email, password, role, contact_number) VALUES ('Admin', 'admin@plasmic.com', 'admin123', 'ADMIN', '1234567890');

-2. Configure Database ConnectionOpen the src/main/java/dao/DBUtil.java file and update the database URL, username, and password to match your local MySQL setup.// Inside DBUtil.java private static final String URL = "jdbc:mysql://localhost:3306/bloodbank";
+2. Configure Database Connection
+Open the src/main/java/dao/DBUtil.java file and update the database URL, username, and password to match your local MySQL setup.

+// Inside DBUtil.java
+private static final String URL = "jdbc:mysql://localhost:3306/bloodbank";
 private static final String USER = "your_mysql_username";
 private static final String PASSWORD = "your_mysql_password";

-3. Build and DeployClean and Build: Clean and build your project using your IDE (e.g., in Eclipse, Project > Clean...).Deploy to Tomcat: Deploy the project to your Apache Tomcat server.Start the Server: Start the Tomcat server.4.
-Access the ApplicationOpen your web browser and navigate to: http://localhost:8080/YourAppName/ (the application name might be BloodBankApp or something similar).You will be greeted by the PLASMIC welcome page.🌟 Future EnhancementsPassword Hashing: Implement a library like jBcrypt to securely hash all user and hospital passwords.Admin Analytics: Create a visual dashboard for the admin with charts showing donation trends, stock levels over time, etc.Email Notifications: Integrate a library like Jakarta Mail to send email confirmations to donors for their appointments.
+3. Build and Deploy
+Clean and Build: Clean and build your project using your IDE (e.g., in Eclipse, Project > Clean...).

+Deploy to Tomcat: Deploy the project to your Apache Tomcat server.

+Start the Server: Start the Tomcat server.

+4. Access the Application
+Open your web browser and navigate to: http://localhost:8080/YourAppName/ (the application name might be BloodBankApp or something similar).

+You will be greeted by the PLASMIC welcome page.

+🌟 Future Enhancements
+Password Hashing: Implement a library like jBcrypt to securely hash all user and hospital passwords.

+Admin Analytics: Create a visual dashboard for the admin with charts showing donation trends, stock levels over time, etc.

+Email Notifications: Integrate a library like Jakarta Mail to send email confirmations to donors for their appointments.